 Google recently released its mobile friendly algorithm, which caused much controversy across the internet.

-This update means sites that are not fully optimized and register as mobile friendly will receive a lower score and could incur a penalty losing vital page positioning in the Google browser.
+This update means sites that are not fully optimized and register as mobile-friendly will receive a lower score and could incur a penalty for losing vital page positioning in the Google browser.

 If you get a FAILURE message you will also get a list of useful pointers to help you improve your sites performance.